flamesoft/rails_app/README.md

 ##CA Mailboxer
 ### Overview
 This is a project for working with legacy code.
 The code itself is a simple mailbox application written with Ruby on Rails and based on Mailboxer framework.
 A user can sign up with an existing email and send/receive emails within this web application.
+Feature tests and unit tests are added into the legacy project.
+Bugs are fixed.
 ### Set up the application
 If you don't have Rails installed beforehand, it is time to install it now.
 Rails is a ruby gem, so you can install it as any other gem:
 ```